AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Starting_with_Django/README.md

 A clean, elegant URL scheme is an important detail in a high-quality web application.
 Django encourages beautiful URL design and doesn't put any *cruft* (badly designed, unnecessarily complicated, or unwanted code) in URLs, like `.php` or `.asp`.

 To design URLs for an app, you create a Pyhton module called a [URLconf](). <!-- link to internal folder ("URL dispatcher")?
-Or to DjangoProjects? (https://docs.djangoproject.com/en/4.0/topics/http/urls/) --> A table of contents for your app, it contains a mapping between URL patterns and Python callback functions.
+Or to DjangoProject? (https://docs.djangoproject.com/en/4.0/topics/http/urls/) --> A table of contents for your app, it contains a mapping between URL patterns and Python callback functions.
 URLconfs also serve to decouple URLs from Python code.

 Here's what a URLconf might look like for the `Reporter`/`Article` example above (code snippet put within a `urls.py` file):
 ```